atweiden/finn/doc/Syntax.md

 In the above example, the `Materials` Sectional Block would contain the text `- Glass`.

+Exported Sectional Blocks can only be redefined within the same file in which they are originally declared.
+From other files, it is possible to reference exported Sectional Blocks by copy in a new Sectional Block, and that new Sectional Block can then be appended to.

 ## Writing Sectional Blocks To A File By Path